MicrosoftDocs/azure-docs/articles/azure-vmware/enable-vmware-cds-with-azure.md

 ## Connect tenants and their organization virtual datacenters to Azure vNet based resources

 To provide access to vNET based Azure resources, each tenant can have their own dedicated Azure vNET with Azure VPN gateway.
 A Site-to-site VPN between customer organization VDC and Azure vNET is established.
 To achieve this connectivity, the provider will provide public IP to the organization VDC.
-Organization VDC’s Administrator can configure IPSEC VPN connectivity from Cloud Director Service portal.
+Organization VDC’s administrator can configure IPSEC VPN connectivity from Cloud Director Service portal.

 :::image type="content" source="media/vmware-cds/site-to-site-vpn-diagram.png" alt-text="Diagram showing site to site VPN connection and how CDS is connected with Azure VMware Solution." border="false" lightbox="media/vmware-cds/site-to-site-vpn-diagram-expanded.png":::

 As shown in the diagram above, Organization 01 has two organization Virtual datacenters (VDCs): VDC1 and VDC2.
 The virtual datacenter of each organization has its own Azure vNETs connected with their respective organization VDC Edge gateway through IPSEC VPN.
 Providers provide public IP addresses to the organization VDC Edge gateway for IPSEC VPN configuration.
-ORG VDC Edge gateway’s firewall blocks all traffic by default, specific allow rules needs to be added on Organization Edge gateway firewall.
+An ORG VDC Edge gateway firewall blocks all traffic by default, specific allow rules needs to be added on Organization Edge gateway firewall.

-Organization VDCs can be part of a single organization but it still provides isolation between them.
+Organization VDCs can be part of a single organization and still provide isolation between them.
 For example, VM1 hosted in organization VDC1 cannot ping Azure VM JSVM2 for tenant2.

 ### Prerequisites
 - Organization VDC is configured with an Edge gateway and has Public IPs assigned to it to establish IPSEC VPN by provider.